 The volatility adjustment is a parallel increase in the market segment of the risk free curve.
 There is no change to the ultimate forward rate.
-Having been granted approval by the PRA, a volatility adjustment is applied in the valuation of liabilities of all contract types where a matching adjustment is not used, except for unit-linked business.
+Having been granted approval by the PRA, a volatility adjustment is applied in the valuation of liabilities of all contract types where a matching adjustment is not used, except for unit-linked business and the best estimate expense provisions described in Section D.2.1.6.2.
 Further information on the volatility adjustment is available in Section D.2.4.